GustafEnebog/CODE-project-1/README.md

 ### The Works-section
   + The Works-section displays three galleries with nine art pieces each displayed in a 3x3 grid.
-  + The images of the art-pieces zooms to a larger size when hovered (see the zoomed image of the braided flask below).
+  + The images of the art-pieces zooms to a larger size when hovered on larger displays (see the zoomed image of the braided flask below).
   + The user can click an art-piece if he want to see a larger display of it.
   + Currently the display page of only one art pieces has been implemented which is the first image (braided flask).